 The non-generation utility component is PREPA's Non-Fuel and Power Purchase (non-F&PP) rate less the non-bypassable component included in the non-F&PP rate.
-This component reflects the transmission and distribution costs and is held constant across generation portfolios for this analysis.
-It should be noted that this component does not include any additional costs for the T&D debt repayment beyond those provided by the fiscal plan.
+This component reflects the transmission and distribution costs and is held constant across generation portfolios and was provided by PREPA's advisors for this analysis; it has an average value of nominal 14.2 cents per kWh for the next 10 years and considers the reduction in load and energy efficiency effects.

-Finally, the third basic component is PREPA's Non-Bypassable Non-F&PP rate that reflects PREPA's existing debt service costs.
-Needless to mention, this component is static and does not change with the portfolio asset mix.
+Finally, the third basic component is PREPA's Non-Bypassable Non-F&PP rate that reflects PREPA's charges for legacy liabilities such as pension and debt .
+The amount included is approximately 3 cents per kWh for debt service and 2 cents per kWh for pension funding in \$2018 terms (6.2 cents per kWh nominal average for the next 10 years considering the reduction in load and energy efficiency effects).
+This component is static and does not change with the portfolio asset mix.